 "Like" us to connect with other students, watch videos, see job offers and even get special discounts.

-For vs Since - English Grammar - Teaching Tips
+TEFL Videos - For vs Since - English Grammar - Teaching Tips

-In this video, we break down the difference between the usage of for and since.
+In this video, we break down the difference between the usage of "for" and "since".
 Both of these words are used when talking about time, which is why they often cause confusion for many English learners.
 However, the difference in the usage of the two words is actually qutie easy.
-The word since is used when referring to a point or exact moment in time, such as in this example: I have been living in this house since 2005.
-The year 2005 is a point or exact moment in time and therefore, we need to use ‘since’.
-For, on the other hand, is used for a period or duration of time, such as in this example: I have been living in this house for 12 years; 12 years is a duration of time, and therefore we need to use ‘for’.
+The word "since" is used when referring to a point or exact moment in time, such as in this example: I have been living in this house since 2005.
+The year 2005 is a point or exact moment in time and therefore, we need to use 'since'.
+"For", on the other hand, is used for a period or duration of time, such as in this example: I have been living in this house for 12 years; 12 years is a duration of time, and therefore we need to use 'for'.
 As you can see, all you need to do is figure out whether you are reffering to a point in time or a period of time.